Famous Shiva Temples in Garhwal and Kumaon Region of Uttarakhand

 Bhimshankar Mahadev Temple

-Also known as Moteshwar Mahadev temple, this temple in Kashipur is considered one of the twelve jyotirlings of Lord Shiva and worshipped with full grace and splendour.
+Also known as Moteshwar Mahadev temple, this temple in Kashipur is considered one of the twelve jyotirlingas of Lord Shiva and worshipped with full grace and splendour.
 In ancient times, this temple was also known as Dakini.

 Bhole Baba Pathari Wale